mushanshitiancai/vscode-paste-image/README.md

 # Paste Image

-Paste image directly from clipboard to markdown/asciidoc(or other file)!
+Paste images directly from the clipboard to a markdown, asciidoc, or other file!
+Supports Mac, Windows, and Linux.

-**Support Mac/Windows/Linux!** And support config destination folder.
+Supports configurable destination folders, file names, and paths.

 ![paste-image](https://raw.githubusercontent.com/mushanshitiancai/vscode-paste-image/master/res/vscode-paste-image.gif)

-Now you can enable `pasteImage.showFilePathConfirmInputBox` to modify file path before save:
+Enable `pasteImage.showFilePathConfirmInputBox` to modify the file path before saving:

 ![confirm-inputbox](https://raw.githubusercontent.com/mushanshitiancai/vscode-paste-image/master/res/confirm-inputbox.png)

 ## Usage

-1. capture screen to clipboard
+1. Capture screen to clipboard
 2. Open the command palette: `Ctrl+Shift+P` (`Cmd+Shift+P` on Mac)
-3. Type: "Paste Image" or you can use default keyboard binding: `Ctrl+Alt+V` (`Cmd+Alt+V` on Mac).
+3. Type "Paste Image"
+    > Alternatively, you can use the default keyboard shortcut:
-4. Image will be saved in the folder that contains current editing file
-5. The relative path will be paste to current editing file
+    - Windows: `Ctrl+Alt+V`
+    - Mac: `Cmd+Alt+V`

+The image will will be saved, defulting to the folder containing the file currently being edited.
+A markdown image reference will be created with the relative path to the saved image.

-## Config
+## Configuration

 - `pasteImage.defaultName`

-    The default image file name.
+    The default image file name format.
+Defaults to `Y-MM-DD-HH-mm-ss`.

-    The value of this config will be pass to the 'format' function of moment library(a js time manipulation library), you can read document https://momentjs.com/docs/#/displaying/format/ for advanced usage.
+    The value of this config will be passed to the 'format' function of the [moment javascript library](https://momentjs.com/docs/#/displaying/format/).

-    And you can use variable:
+    Supports the use of variables, such as:

     - `${currentFileName}`: the current file name with ext.
     - `${currentFileNameWithoutExt}`: the current file name without ext.

-    Default value is `Y-MM-DD-HH-mm-ss`.

 - `pasteImage.path`

-    The destination to save image file.
+    The destination path of the image file.
+Defaults to `${currentFileDir}`.

-    You can use variable:
+    Supports the use of variables, such as:

     - `${currentFileDir}`: the path of directory that contain current editing file.
     - `${projectRoot}`: the path of the project opened in vscode.
     - `${currentFileName}`: the current file name with ext.
     - `${currentFileNameWithoutExt}`: the current file name without ext.

-    Default value is `${currentFileDir}`.

 - `pasteImage.basePath`

-    The base path of image url.
+    The base path of the markdown image reference.
+Defaults to `${currentFileDir}`.

-    You can use variable:
+    Supports the use of variables, such as:

     - `${currentFileDir}`: the path of directory that contain current editing file.
     - `${projectRoot}`: the path of the project opened in vscode.
     - `${currentFileName}`: the current file name with ext.
     - `${currentFileNameWithoutExt}`: the current file name without ext.

-    Default value is `${currentFileDir}`.

 - `pasteImage.forceUnixStyleSeparator`

-    Force set the file separator style to unix style.
-If set false, separator style will follow the system style.
+    Forces the file path separators to be unix style (/).
+Defaults to `true`.
+If set to false, the file path separators will follow the system style.

-    Default is `true`.

 - `pasteImage.prefix`

-    The string prepend to the resolved image path before paste.
+    The string to prepend on image paths before pasting.
+Defaults to empty string (`""`).

-    Default is `""`.

 - `pasteImage.suffix`

-    The string append to the resolved image path before paste.
+    The string to append on image paths before pasting.
+Defaults to empty string (`""`).

-    Default is `""`.

 - `pasteImage.encodePath`

-    How to encode image path before insert to editor.
-Support options:
+    Determines how the image path will be encoded before inserting to the editor.
+Defaults to `urlEncodeSpace`.

+    Values inclue:

-    - `none`: do nothing, just insert image path to text
+    - `none`: Does nothing, simply inserts the image path to text.
-    - `urlEncode`: url encode whole image path
+    - `urlEncode`: Url encodes the entire image path.
-    - `urlEncodeSpace`: url encode only space character(space to %20)

-    Default is `urlEncodeSpace`.
+    - `urlEncodeSpace`: Url encodes just the space character (" " &rarr; "%20%")

 - `pasteImage.namePrefix`

-    The string prepend to the image file name.
+    The string to prepend on image file name before pasting.
+Defaults to empty string (`""`).

-    You can use variable:
+    Supports the use of variables, such as:

     - `${currentFileDir}`: the path of directory that contain current editing file.
     - `${projectRoot}`: the path of the project opened in vscode.
     - `${currentFileName}`: the current file name with ext.
     - `${currentFileNameWithoutExt}`: the current file name without ext.

-    Default is `""`.

 - `pasteImage.nameSuffix`

-    The string append to the image name.
+    The string to append on image file name before pasting.
+Defaults to empty string (`""`).

-    You can use variable:
+    Supports the use of variables, such as:

     - `${currentFileDir}`: the path of directory that contain current editing file.
     - `${projectRoot}`: the path of the project opened in vscode.